 The stretch that motivates

 In the governing board newsletter of several years ago, I cited a couple examples of successful stretch visions.
 A key in these cases was the alignment, excitement and motivation of the leadership and staff doing the work.
 If the board sets a vision that is ambitious, they must bring the CEO into full agreement.
 The CEO is then tasked to bring his/her leadership team on board, and together they align and rally the staff behind the goal.

 Success here hinged on a belief by the majority, if not all, involved that the goal was possible to achieve, that it was worth the effort, and that they were capable to do it.
 Miss one of those, you will have a struggle.

 The two together

-So if I take both newsletters and meld them together, the answer boils down to a two-pronged solution.
+So if I take both of the pieces we have written on visioning and meld them together, the answer boils down to a two-pronged solution.
 A stretch vision is achievable if two factors accompany it: alignment of the crew and a really good strategic plan.